-Matthias offers clients his extensive entrepreneurial knowledge and longstanding expertise in the international energy and regulatory sector.
+Matthias’ clients benefit from his deep entrepreneurial knowledge and longstanding expertise in the international energy and regulatory sector.

-Matthias studied economics at Wirtschaftsakademie Hamburg (now Hamburg School of Business Administration) and was a banker before he studied law in Trier and Geneva.
-He did his PhD at Humboldt University in Berlin.
+Matthias studied economics at Wirtschaftsakademie Hamburg (now Hamburg School of Business Administration) and worked in the banking sector before he studied law in Trier and Geneva.
+His PhD at Humboldt University in Berlin was on a topic relating to environmental and corporate law.
 During his Referendariat (clerkship) he worked in Hamburg, Brussels and London.
-He was admitted to the Berlin bar in 1998, spent a year working as a foreign associate for an international law firm in New York, and has been admitted to the Düsseldorf bar since 2002.
+Following his admittance to the Berlin bar in 1998, he spent a year working as a foreign associate for an international law firm in New York, and following this, was admitted to the Düsseldorf bar since 2002.

-Matthias regularly advises clients on energy, regulatory, and environmental law as well as issues arising from public commercial law.
-Matthias has additional expertise in corporate law, administrative, European, and real estate law, as well as standardisation.
+His regular advice to clients includes energy, regulatory, and environmental law and he also advises on public commercial legal matters.
+He also specialises in corporate law, administrative, European, and real estate law, as well as standardisation issues.

-Matthias has extensive experience in advising clients on all aspects of the German Energiewende (energy turnaround) and cross-border energy issues, including both conventional and renewable energy generation as well planning and permit procedures for extra high voltage lines and other industrial installations.
-He has worked on numerous complex infrastructure projects as well as transactions in regulated industries, including energy, healthcare, transportation and water.
+With an outstanding track record advising clients on all aspects of the German Energiewende (energy turnaround) and cross-border energy issues, including both conventional and renewable energy generation as well as planning and permit procedures for extra high voltage lines and other industrial installations, he is highly sought after.
+He has worked on numerous complex infrastructure projects, including transactions in regulated industries, such as energy, healthcare, transportation and water.
 His work includes representing clients before the Federal Network Agency, ministries and other authorities in diverse administrative, regulatory or legislative proceedings, before national and European courts and in arbitration proceedings.
 With his team, he has also advised on the transposition of European law, such as the Third Internal Market Package and various European environmental directives and regulations, including REACh, WEEE and ROHS.